wrewsama/obsidian-vault/Main Notes/The Comfort Crisis.md

 ## hunger
 - in the developed world, we no longer have extended periods where we have to go without food
+- we take 12-16 hours to metabolise a meal, after which we enter _autophagy_, where old and weak cells are consumed

+## death
+- think deeply about your death and acknowledge it
+- let go of the anxiety of death and the pettiness of life

 ---
 Source: https://www.goodreads.com/book/show/55120630-the-comfort-crisis